josh-wong/josh-wong.github.io/docs/index.md

-# Welcome to [josh-wong](https://github.com/josh-wong)'s knowledge base
+# 👋🏼Welcome!

 Hey there!
-I'm Josh, and this is my documentation hub.
+I'm Josh and I'm a technical writer.
+This is my knowledge base.

+I'm sharing my documentation to help you learn from my hands-on experiences, often with niche technologies.

 Feel free to poke around and reach out if you have any questions!😊